cph-cachet/flutter-plugins/packages/health/README.md

 </activity-alias>
 ```

-If using Health Connect on Android it requires special permissions in the `AndroidManifest.xml` file.
+Health Connect on Android it requires special permissions in the `AndroidManifest.xml` file.
 The permissions can be found here: <https://developer.android.com/guide/health-and-fitness/health-connect/data-and-data-types/data-types>

 Example shown here (can also be found in the example app):